Skip to main content

 The students also polished a chrome bumper and uncovered the carburetor, which was a “mass of dusty, powdered aluminum,” according to Harkness.

 The students also had the opportunity to meet Boyd Coddington, a hot rod builder and host of TLC’s television series, “American Hot Rod,” of which they have been fans for years.
-Coddington and his crew and wife attended the event hoping to assist with getting the car running.
-The students all agreed Coddington and his crew were very nice to work with and they were proud to get the men’s autographs on their OSU-Okmulgee shirts.
+Coddington, his crew, and his wife attended the event, hoping to help get the car running.
+The students agreed Coddington and his crew were very pleasant to work with and were proud to call the men’s autographs on their OSU-Okmulgee shirts.

 As for the 1957 Plymouth Belvedere, the students and instructor all agree they hope it gets donated to the Tulsa Historical Society to be kept on display for everyone to see and appreciate.